Sydney King and Marion Cuyjet found the Sydney-Marion School of Dance in Philadelphia

 Jan 1: Katherine Dunham’s first book, Journey to Accompong, is published.
 In it, she recounts her experiences among the Maroon people of Jamaica in 1935-1936.

-Jan 5: Helen Tamiris choreographed the revival of Showboat, starring notable artists including Talley Beatty, Pearl Primus, Alma Sutton, and Joe Nash appear.
+Jan 5: Helen Tamiris choreographed the revival of Showboat, starring notable artists like Talley Beatty, Pearl Primus, Alma Sutton, and Joe Nash.

 Lester Horton established the Lester Horton Dance Theater.